AI Is Everywhere Right Now

 - No one’s quite sure what’s safe, secure, or valuable

-- There’s no unified strategy tying it all together
+- There’s no unified AI strategy for your business tying it all together

 This scattered approach has a name: Shadow AI.